zhan4429/Brown-Applications/index.rst

 RCAC Core documentation
 ==============================================

-This is the user guide for Core modules deployed in Purdue High Performance Computing clusters.
-More information about our center is avaiable here (https://www.rcac.purdue.edu).
+This is the list of scientific applications deployed on Purdue Brown cluster.
+More information about our center is avaiable here (https://www.rcac.purdue.edu/knowledge/brown).

-If you have any question, contact me(Yucheng Zhang) at:
-`zhan4429@purdue.edu <mailto:zhan4429@purdue.edu>`_

 .. toctree::
    :caption: Applications built with gcc: 4.8.5